 Cantus is committed to ensuring the future of ensemble singing by mentoring young singers and educators and engaging with students at every stage of their musical development.
 Since the very early years, Cantus has been offering master classes and lecture demonstrations as well as guided performances.
-Our High School Residency program won the 2011 Chorus America Award for Excellence.
-We can also tailor experiences (link to Custom Sessions) to meet the unique needs of your organization/event.
+We can also tailor experiences to meet the unique needs of your organization/event.

 At home in Minnesota, we engage three Twin Cities area high schools in our annual High School Residency program.
 Applications are due in the fall for the coming school year.

-If you have general questions about bringing Cantus to your school or community, please contact us at firstname.lastname@example.org.
-To contact our Education Outreach Coordinator directly, please write to Shahzore Shah at email@example.com.
+If you have questions about bringing Cantus to your school or community, please contact us at email@example.com.

-We love to work with choruses and ensembles willing to take feedback and push their music-making to the next level!
-A master class begins with a performance by Cantus, followed by individual introductions and a brief history of the organization.
-Student ensembles present one to three pieces, depending upon the length of session.
-Cantus artists identify three specific areas to work on and take turns leading the master class.
+A master class begins with a short performance by Cantus, followed by individual introductions and a brief history of the organization.
+Student or community ensembles perform one to three pieces, depending upon the length of session.
+Cantus artists identify specific areas (technical or artistic) to work on and take turns leading the master class.
 The director remains at the podium to allow for direct application of principles discussed in the master class.
-If observers are present, their visual feedback is integrated into the critique process.
-Session ends with Q&A.
+Observers are welcome.
+Q&A to follow, time permitting.

 60-75 minutes; College, Graduate and Professional Levels

-We take pride in our collaborative chamber music process and have a great time illustrating it through this presentation.
-In this demonstration, Cantus artists take turns presenting on a variety of aspects of our process including: vowel matching, ensemble diction, leading with the breath, solo vs. ensemble singing and ensemble emotional expression.
+In this demonstration, Cantus artists take turns presenting on a variety of technical areas of our process including: vowel matching, ensemble diction, leading without a conductor, voice technique in ensemble singing and emotional expression.
 The full Cantus ensemble illustrates various ideas by performing full pieces and excerpts of pieces integrated with spoken presentations.
-Questions are taken throughout the session.
+Q&A to follow, time permitting.

 45-60 minutes; All Ages

-We are committed to interesting programming and relish the opportunity to share our love for choral music with audiences at all levels of music experience.
-In school performances, Cantus artists take audience members on a trip around the world across a variety of music styles, genres and languages.
+In school performances for all grades, Cantus take audience members on a trip through a variety of music styles, genres and languages.
 Artists prepare audiences for each piece with introductory information and questions to open the door for discovery.
 Audiences will learn about various composers, music styles and experience the story being told through each piece.
 Performances include one to two breaks for Q&A. For school audiences, teachers are provided with a program and list of frequently asked questions prior to the performance.
-Suggested project activities related to the program are also available for teachers interested in using the performance as a catalyst for outside research on a specific composer, musical genre or other related subject.